Identifying Mice & Rats

 Telltale signs of a Rodent Infestation - Do you have rats or mice?

-If you answer "yes" to most of these questions, you may have a rat or mice problem on your hands.
+If you answer "yes" to most of these questions, you may have a rat or mouse problem on your hands.

 Rodent Signs: What to Look For

-You don't always see them, but they often leave unique signs.
-Before you set bait stations or a rodent trap, here's a list of questions to ask yourself to determine whether or not you will need pest control in the near future:
+Rats and mice often leave unique signs.
+Before you set bait stations or rodent traps, though, ask yourself these questions to determine whether or not you will need pest control in the near future:

 1. Is your dog upset?